 A full description of the different dimensions, and examples of how they can be applied to international e-commerce, can be found here.

 It is important that your branding is in line with your market, as well as staying true to your brand message.
 Many companies keep a consistent look and feel across all international sites, making only small adjustments to content to suit local conditions.
 An example of this would be Amazon, the .co.uk site looks much the same as the .d, and the .es etc.

 However, when operating in vastly different international e-commerce markets, such as Asia or Africa, it may be necessary to completely change the branding to fit in with the market.
 An example of this would be TaoBao and AliExpress, both are owned by Alibaba, but one is aimed at the Chinese market, and the other is the US.

 If you provide customers with the option to pay in the way they are used to, they are more likely to trust you.
 In Europe and America, card payments and PayPal are popular methods for purchasing online.
 This is not the same across all countries, however.
 In India for example, COD (cash on delivery) is one of the most commonly used methods.
 This is where a customer order a product online, and then pays the courier once it is delivered.
 China too has a different model, preferring prepaid apps (such as WeChat Wallet or AliPay).

 If the only way you could pay for a product on a website was through a method you were not familiar with, would you trust it?
 Or would you look for an alternative elsewhere?

 For more information on why payment gateways are so important click here.
-We have also compiled a list of the most popular payment gateways in different countries, that can be found here.
+We have also compiled a list of the most popular payment gateways in different countries, which can be found here.

 Make sure you are available to your customers.
 If customers feel as though you are absent, they will feel uncomfortable buying from you.
-Whether that is social media, online chat, email or phone.
+Whether that is via social media, online chat, email, or phone.
 Make sure that if they want to contact you, they can.

 The Little Things